Tawasta/account-invoicing/account_invoice_salesperson_phone_and_email/README.rst

 ===========================================================

 If Salesperson has phonenumber and/or email-address, insert those to Invoice's note-field.
-This module also has onchange-method that preserves original comment and only adds new phone and email values.
+This module also has onchange-method for Salesperson that preserves original comment and only adds new phone and email values.

 Configuration
 =============